Owl I (Minesweeper No. 2)

 A nocturnal bird of prey.

 Detached from Bermudan duty in June, Owl spent the last six months of 1943 with DesRon 30 operating out of Guantanamo Bay.
 She then steamed back to Norfolk for overhaul, and sailed for Europe.
-She arrived at Falmouth, U.K., 14 March 1944 to join the Allied forces gathering for the invasion of France.
-Redesignated ATO-137 on 15 May 1944, she arrived off the Normandy coast two days after "D-Day."
+She arrived at Falmouth, U.K., on 14 March 1944 to join the Allied forces gathering for the invasion of France.
+Redesignated ATO-137 on 15 May 1944, she arrived off the Normandy coast two days after "D-Day" [6 June 1944].
 As ground forces pushed inland, she towed port and road construction materials to the French coast, thus aiding the all important flow of men and equipment to the front.

-Availability at Falmouth early in the new year, 1945, preceded her return to the United States, 27 February, and mid-Atlantic coast towing assignments.
-Transferred to the Pacific Fleet, she sailed from Newport, 5 May, with YNG-11 in tow, and arrived at San Diego 23 June, to join ServRon 2.
-In August she continued on to Pearl Harbor for four months of target towing duty, returning to the west coast 2 January 1946.
+Availability at Falmouth early in the new year, 1945, preceded her return to the United States on 27 February, and mid-Atlantic coast towing assignments.
+Transferred to the Pacific Fleet, she sailed from Newport on 5 May with YNG-11 in tow, and arrived at San Diego on 23 June, to join ServRon 2.
+In August she continued on to Pearl Harbor for four months of target towing duty, returning to the west coast on 2 January 1946.
 Owl then provided towing services for the 19th (Reserve) Fleet until beginning inactivation in April.
-She decommissioned in the 13th Naval District 26 July 1946 and on 27 June 1947 was sold for scrapping to the Pacific Metal and Salvage Co. at Port of Nordland, Wash.
+She was decommissioned in the Thirteenth Naval District on 26 July 1946 and on 27 June 1947 was sold for scrapping to the Pacific Metal & Salvage Co. at Port of Nordland, Wash.

-Owl received 1 battle star for World War II service.
+Owl received one battle star for her World War II service.